 This is an interactive class, and it is normal for there to be a bit of a "buzz" while we are discussing a case, a principle or a hypothetical.
 You are expected to listen while others are talking and to respond if called upon.
 Civility is expected at all times by all students.
-Do not "blurt" out answers wait to be called on especially if in the zoom class, it can become very distracting.
+Do not "blurt" out answers wait to be called on, do not raise your hands when a student is already called upon, it can become very distracting.
+I want students to work through cases and hypotheticals, if I deem a student needs "help" I will ask for other students to volunteer.